TheAndrewWang/MunchiMapsV/README.md

 1. Removal of previous redundant code
 2. Better organization of code & more readable for future coders
 3. Many aspects (especially the map) are easier to use for users

+# Setup instructions
+Install all files on computer, install node.js, and then type npm run dev into terminal